Ready to fly

 allocated serial number of glider

-Second down payment 15% at signing the contract specifications
+Second down payment 15% at signing of the contract specifications

 Third down payment 15% before painting or assembly of equipment

 Final payment after test flight